elastic/Example-Watches/new_process_started/README.md

 The watch assumes each document in Elasticsearch represents a process event on a server.

+Two test sets of data are provided:

+### Test 1

+The following are located within the test_data folder and represent an isolated test:

+* data.json provides a dummy set of data which causes the watch to execute.
+The file contains a set of documents each with an offset value.
+This indicates the time offset at which the event should be indexed from the current system time.
+* The script 'load_data_dummy.py' loads the data.json.
+Each event is assigned a timestamp equal to the current system time + its respective offset.

+After insertion of the data, the user is required to load the watch (using load_watch.sh new_process_started) and [execute](https://www.elastic.co/guide/en/watcher/current/api-rest.html#api-rest-execute-watch).

+### Test 2 - A metricbeat and ingest pipeline configuration configuration is provided.
+This can be used to monitor processes on a local server and thus demonstrate the alert locally.
+A utility script 'load_ingest_pipeline.sh" loads the ingest pipeline to a locally hosted Elasticsearch instance.

 ## Other Assumptions

 * All events are index "log" and type "log".